akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

 ## Chapter 6 — Galloping Hooves

 One autumn morning, the rhythm of the village was broken by the thunder of hooves.

-Beatrice looked up from the herb bed outside the kitchen.
+Beatrice looked up from the herb bed outside the kitchen, wondering who had arrived.
 A royal messenger rode up the path leading towards Stanwey Hall, cloak flying, horse lathered.
 He didn't slow at the gate.
 Didn't dismount.
 Just reined in before the hall and unrolled a stiff parchment.

 "The King hunts in Rockingham Forest," he announced, projecting toward the timbers as if the building itself were worthy of his breath.
 "This holding shall render its service: two feathered arrows and a fowl for His Majesty's table."